ieee-ashoka-it/chimera2024/pages/events/datathon.md

 - Interdisciplinary Strength
 - Presentation

+_Note_: The teams with atleast one non-CS major in their team may get brownie points.

 *Subject to the team size, performance, and internship contract conditions being met

 ### Event Details